emilsjolander/StickyListHeaders/README.md

 ---------------
 ###Base usage

-Ok lets start with your activity's or fragment's xml layout file.
+Ok, let's start with your activity's or fragment's xml layout file.
 It might look something like this.
 ```xml
 <se.emilsjolander.stickylistheaders.StickyListHeadersListView
     android:id="@+id/list"